utelecon/utelecon.github.io/src/pages/en/notice/2024/02-utac-auth-improvement.md

 ## Passwordless sign-in will be widely available
 {:#passwordless-sign-in}

-Passwordless sign-in is a system that allows users to sign in without entering a password.
+Passwordless sign-in is signing into a system without entering a password.
 With this system change, passwordless sign-in will be available in many cases.

 This change applies to information systems marked with “○” in the [UTokyo Account Service Directory](https://login.adm.u-tokyo.ac.jp/utokyoaccount/).
 Typical examples are as follows: